jayshahinventyv/Programs_of_Flowchart_question/README.md

     * It is done only using HTML and CSS without JS.
 3. JS_Assignment_2
    * Objective: It contain main.js which does following task.
-              - Declare array and firstElement which should be inside IIFE function
+              - Declare array and firstElement which should be inside IIFE function.
-              - Created fun2 get call from IIFE function.Inside fun2 create another arr2 where need to push firstElement to arr2
+              - Created fun2 get call from IIFE function.Inside fun2 create another arr2 where need to push firstElement to arr2.
-              - Create promise where resolve call when sum greater than 30 otherwise reject
+              - Create promise where resolve call when sum greater than 30 otherwise reject.
-              - To handle resolve fetching image url from the fake api
+              - To handle resolve fetching image url from the fake api.
 4. Recursion_Assignment_3
    * Objective : It contain 3 problem in js file.
      - Problem-1 : Calculate nCr.